Sn3cor/monkey-interpreter/README.md

 # monkey-interpreter
-Monkey interpreter form "Writing An Interpreter In Go" by Thorsten Ball
+Monkey interpreter from "Writing An Interpreter In Go" by Thorsten Ball